L0stedMrlion/lionsproject-dsbot-v2/README.md

 `/joke` - show you some very "quality" joke

+`/purge` - deletes some number of message; not older than 14 days

+`/authentication` - send message to PM and gives link to authentication with ds oauth2

 `More commands will be added in future`

 ## 📋 Extensions & Dependencies

-`Node.js v20` - I use the newest node.js, but you can use older igs?
+`Node.js v20 or lower` - I use the newest node.js, but you can use older igs?

 `npm install discord.js` - discord.js